petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/claritys-search-requirements.md

 ### Configurable search pages for non-technical team members

-Clarity needs a solution that is easy to use to quickly create and manage search pages.
-Liferay provides different search widgets including various search facet widgets out-of-the-box.
-This means creating search pages is as easy as dragging and dropping different widgets onto a site page.
+Clarity needs a solution that is easy to use to quickly create and manage search results pages.
+Liferay provides different search widgets, including various search facet widgets, out-of-the-box.
+This means creating search results pages is as easy as dragging and dropping different widgets onto a site page.
 Even custom facets are available without any programming or custom code.
 This empowers Clarity team members to create the search pages they need without specialized IT help.
 Also, adding these elements to a search page ensures that site visitors have the means to further refine search results.
-Visitors can utilize filters, facets, as well as keyword operators to drill down and find the data they are looking for.
+Visitors can then utilize filters, facets, as well as keyword operators to drill down and find the data they are looking for.

 ### Search that is customizable and extensible